juxor/afaq/markdown/secB2.md

 > _"[T]he State . . . and Capitalism are facts and conceptions which we cannot
 separate from each other.
 In the course of history these institutions have developed, supporting and reinforcing each other.
+>  _

 >

-> "They are connected with each other -- not as mere accidental co-incidences.
+> _"They are connected with each other -- not as mere accidental co- incidences.
+They are linked together by the links of cause and effect."_
-They are linked together by the links of cause and effect."_ [Kropotkin, **Evolution and Environment**, p.
+[Kropotkin, **Evolution and Environment**, p.
 94]

 In this section, in consequence, as well as explaining why anarchists oppose the state, we will necessarily have to analyse the relationship between it and